tngrssl/pastis/README.md

 PASTIS stands for (P)rocessing (AS)sessment (T)echnique for (I)mproved (S)pectroscopy ;)

 PASTIS can be used to process and quantify single-voxel Magnetic Resonance SPectroscopy (MRS) data.
 It can also simulate MRS data using various MRS sequences for different B0 fields.
+It was originally developed to reconstruct, process and quantify spinal cord MRS data at 7 T and has therefore special features related to motion detection and compensation.
+For these reasons, it was later on used for cardiac MRS but could work for any organ really :)

 PASTIS relies a lot on the suspect package.
 More info here: https://github.com/openmrslab/suspect